apptainer/apptainer-userdocs/bind_paths_and_mounts.rst

 commands you need inside your container.
 EL7 distributions can install a compatible version of FUSE 3 from the EPEL repository.
 EL8 distributions ship FUSE 3.2.1 as a base package.
-Unfortunately this is an older version which does not fully support the way in which {Singularity} prepares FUSE mounts.
+Unfortunately this is an older version which does not fully support the way in which {Project} prepares FUSE mounts.

 FUSE mount definitions
 ======================

-A fusemount definition for {Singularity} consists of 3 parts:
+A fusemount definition for {Project} consists of 3 parts:

 .. code::